-- 2.1 The committee's annual directive should comprise viable objectives, the achievement of which is capable of measurement. - 2.2 The committee's program for the year comprises the means via which it meets those objectives and includes tasks determined by Council. - 2.3 The combined document is to be settled by the staff officer with the committee Chair in consultation with the President if necessary and submitted to the Council for approval as part of its directives to committees.
+- 2.1 The committee's annual directive should comprise viable objectives, the achievement of which is capable of measurement. - 2.2 The committee's program for the year comprises the means via which it meets those objectives and includes tasks determined by Council. - The combined document is to be settled by the staff officer with the committee Chair and submitted to 2.3 the Council for approval as part of its directives to committees.